Method for Dealing with Organizational Problems | Zapatista Philosophy

 4. When the work accumulates for a long period of time, a notable change or progress may not be apparent.
 Suddenly, it accumulates in such a way that there is a radical shift from one stage to another.

-There are three other negative approaches to organizational work which must be noticed here;
+There are three other negative approaches to organizational work that must be noticed here;

-1) Adventurism – This is manifest in an underestimations of the enemy, or an overestimation of oneself.
+1. Adventurism—This is manifest in underestimating the enemy or overestimating oneself.
 One takes on more responsibilities than one is able to fulfill.
 One imagines one’s abilities to be far greater than they are in reality.
 One is unable to clearly understand or estimate the relative strength or weakness of the organization.
 One idealizes situations and believes them to be representative of a non-existent whole.

 1. Failure to note errors or to express disagreement in order to avoid problems